vladiim/holly.m/folio/ps_ip_case_studies.md

 * Conducted individual subject interviews

-* Take somewhat dry subject matter and make it interesting, easy to read
+*  Reworked somewhat dry subject matter to make it interesting and easy to read

 ***